 Importing any type of security data to AbuseHQ is easy through the AbuseHQ API.
-The API allows you to import edge system reports and logs, as well data from web portals into AbuseHQ.
+The API allows you to import edge system reports and logs, as well as data from web portals into AbuseHQ.

-Subscription Versus Non Subscription Feedback Loops
+Subscription Versus Non-Subscription Feedback Loops

-Some OSINT feedback emails will be sent without subscription.
+Some OSINT feedback emails will be sent without a subscription.
 Phishing and copyright data are examples of data often presented in this fashion.
 Other feedback loop emails require a subscription.

 The following reporters allow you to sign up all your CIDR Ranges and IP addresses (ASNs) for feedback loop reports: